wbugenis/pizza-code-challenge/README.md

 ### 6. Pizza Validation

-Add validation to the Pizza model so that each pizza must have:
+Add validations to the Pizza model so that each pizza must have:

 - a name
 - ingredients